 If possible, quantify the example with hard numbers.
 Show how your problem-solving made a tangible impact on $ revenue, % growth, or other business metrics.
 For example:

 Detailed bullet points like this one are the cornerstone of a great resume.
-By giving concrete examples of your problem-solving talents, they show hiring managers you’re ready to tackle similar challenges at their organization.
+Giving concrete examples of your problem-solving talents shows hiring managers you’re ready to tackle similar challenges at their organization.

-You can develop the example further by using the “PAR” (Problem, Action, Result) approach.
+You can further develop the example using the Problem, Action, Result (PAR) approach.
 This approach is a slight variation of the STAR interview method.
 With the PAR method, you write out one or more distinct lines to describe:

 • The particular problem you encountered